Utah is such an amazing state to take a road trip through. A Utah road trip is the perfect opportunity to check out a wide diversity of adventures.

 A trip to Utah wouldn’t be complete without exploring the canyons.
 There are two canyons (Little and Big Cottonwood Canyons) and in my opinion, you have to explore both.

-Brighton resort is my favorite spot for skiing in the winter and the hike to Mary’s Lake in the summer and fall is gorgeous and easy enough for the entire family.
+Brighton and Alta Resort are my favorite spots for skiing in the winter and the hike to Mary’s Lake in the summer and fall is gorgeous and easy enough for the entire family.

 While Snowbird was a little advanced for me to ski, my daughters loved snowboarding there and the views in Little Cottonwood are incredible.

-Both Little and Big Cottonwood Canyons have great rock climbing but if you rock climb, you will definitely want to check out American Fork in addition.
+Both Little and Big Cottonwood Canyons have great rock climbing but if you rock climb, you will want to check out American Fork Canyon in addition.

 RVing + Camping Tip: You won’t want to drive a large rig up the canyons.
 Our 30′ class C is fine but I wouldn’t take our 42′ fifth wheel up these roads.
 There are RV parks in Salt Lake for big rigs.
 Smaller RVs and tent campers will love camping at any of the national forest campgrounds in the canyons.